actions/actions-sync/README.md

 ## Connected instances

-When there are machines which have access to both the public internet and the the GHES instance run `actions-sync sync`.
+When there are machines which have access to both the public internet and the GHES instance run `actions-sync sync`.

 **Command:**